willemsrb/sonar-jdepend-plugin/README.md

 This plugin depends on the existence of a package-info.java file in the package to correctly display issues (if no package-info.java file is present, the issues will not be registered).

-Missing package-info.java files can be detected and enforced with the follwing metrics:
+Missing package-info.java files can be detected and enforced with the following metrics:

 - Number of Packages (Metric)
 - Number of missing package-info.java files (Metric)